moliver28/research-handbook/content/handbook/entity/gmbh-germany.md

 The request must include the start and scope of the reduced working hours.

-For expecting fathers, team members will need to apply for a state benefit (Basiselterngeld, ElterngeldPlus or Partnerschaftsbonus).
-If a team member is [eligible for Parental Leave](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), GitLab will supplement Parental Leave pay for up to 16 weeks of Parental Leave.
+For expecting fathers, team members can apply for a state benefit (Basiselterngeld, ElterngeldPlus or Partnerschaftsbonus).
+If a team member is [eligible for Parental Leave](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), GitLab will supplement Parental Leave pay for up to 16 weeks of Parental Leave or pay the team member's full salary for the 16-week Parental Leave, when used prior to the child’s first birthday.
 Please notify the Absence Management team at `leaves@domain` which state benefit you are applying for and how much you will be receiving so that payroll can process the appropriate supplementary amount.
 Team members can find further information on parental leave benefits via the [Federal Ministry for Family Affairs, Senior Citizens, Women and Youth](https://www.elterngeld-digital.de/ams/Elterngeld).

 https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave